NeoGeographyToolkit/StereoPipeline/docs/tools/image_align.rst

 determined with subpixel precision and is applied using bilinear interpolation.

+Features are matched among the images using either interest points or a disparity produced with ASP's correlation algorithms.

 If the first image is georeferenced, the second aligned image will use the same georeference as the first one.
 The first image and second aligned image can then be blended with ``dem_mosaic``